-What are the most popular Dental Billing Softwares?
+What are the most popular dental billing software programs?

-In our opinion however, the ease and speed of switching from screen to screen is seamless.
+In our opinion, however, the ease and speed of switching from screen to screen are seamless.

 I highly recommend OpenDental to any practice, but especially to those with multiple providers who are being paid on production and/or collections because of the procedure line item posting and adjustments.”

-After reading reviews of Dentrix on Capterra, we have noticed that some people thought it was a little pricey, and only compatible with Windows computers, which was a frustration with some.
-Another company wide negative we hear is the software is typically slower than others, and combining insurances can be a big hassle.
+After reading reviews of Dentrix on Capterra, we have noticed that some people thought it was a little pricey, and only compatible with Windows computers, which was frustrating for some.
+Another company-wide negative we hear is the software is typically slower than others, and combining insurances can be a big hassle.

-Curve Dental has emerged as one the leading cloud based softwares.
-Their features include charting, scheduling, billing, payment processing and patient engagement.
+Curve Dental has emerged as one of the leading cloud-based dental software options.
+Their features include charting, scheduling, billing, payment processing, and patient engagement.
 Other features include reminding patients of appointments with texts and emails.
-Purchase of Curve includes an implementation manager, data scientist and trainer.
+Purchase of Curve includes an implementation manager, data scientist, and trainer.
 Their staff will work with your practice to manage their 4-step process of getting started.

 Welcome and kickoff meeting